Lamborghini Introduces Two New Supercar Models

 Answer: In February 2023, Lamborghini unveiled two new models - the Invencible Coupé and the Auténtica Roadster.

-Answer: Lamborghini Aventador's price starts at INR 6 crore and can go up to INR 9 crore.
+Answer: Lamborghini Aventador's price starts at MYR 3.1 million and can go up to MYR 4.7 million.

 Answer: The Lamborghini Miura P400 is considered to be the best model of a Lamborghini.